luiscruz/course_sustainableSE/2025/p1_measuring_software/g13/g13_backend_frameworks.md

 # Methodology

 ## Tools
-To measure the energy consumption of **Flask**, **Express.js**, and **SpringBoot**, we set up a reproducible testing repository with minimal external interference.
+To measure the energy consumption of Flask, Express.js, and SpringBoot, we set up a reproducible testing repository with minimal external interference.
 Let's take a closer look at how we organized the experiment!

 [**Energibridge**](https://github.com/tdurieux/energibridge) is a command-line tool for measuring the energy consumption of computer processes that can be integrated into a containerized development pipeline.
 In our case, the process would be the currently running server.
 The tool outputs the values as `.csv` files, allowing you to track your operations' "energy footprint".